Tentacle: Molluscs

 Many molluscs have tentacles of one form or another.
 The most familiar are those of the pulmonate land snails, which usually have two sets of tentacles on the head: when extended the upper pair have eyes at their tips; the lower pair are chemoreceptors.
 Both pairs are fully retractable muscular hydrostats, but they are not used for manipulation or prey capture.
+Molluscs have one pair of tentacles close to their mouths that hold close to their captured prey before they can consume it.

 Some marine snails such as abalone and top snails, Trochidae, have numerous small tentacles around the edge of the mantle.
 These are known as pallial tentacles.

-Among cephalopods, squid have spectacular tentacles.
+Among cephalopods, squids have spectacular tentacles.
 They take the form of highly mobile muscular hydrostats with various appendages such as suction disks and sometimes thorny hooks.
 Up to the early twentieth century "tentacles" were interchangeably called "arms".
+These tentacles are made of stalks of axial nerve cords that are covered by circular transverse muscle tissue that contract in response to stimuli.
+There is a layer of helical muscle that helps each tentacle to twist or turn in any direction where the prey is sensed.

 The modern convention, however, is to speak of appendages as "tentacles" when they have relatively thin "peduncles" or "stalks" with "clubs" at their tips.
 In contrast the convention refers to the relatively shorter appendages as "arms".
 By this definition the eight appendages of octopuses, though quite long, count as arms.
-It is worth noting, however, that while arms are distinct from tentacles (a definition specific to the limb featuring peduncles), arms do fall within the general definition of "tentacle" as "a flexible, mobile, and elongated organ" and "tentacle" could be used as an umbrella term.
+While arms are distinct from tentacles (a definition specific to the limb featuring peduncles), arms do fall within the general definition of "tentacle" as "a flexible, mobile, and elongated organ" and "tentacle" could be used as an umbrella term.

 The tentacles of the giant squid and colossal squid have powerful suckers and pointed teeth at the ends.
 The teeth of the giant squid resemble bottle caps and function like tiny hole saws, while the tentacles of the colossal squid wield two long rows of swiveling, tri-pointed hooks.

-Cnidarians and ctenophores
+Cnidarians

 Cnidarians, such as jellyfish, sea anemones, Hydra and coral have numerous hair-like tentacles.
 Cnidarians have huge numbers of cnidocytes on their tentacles.
 In medusoid form, the body floats on water so that the tentacles hang down in a ring around the mouth.
 In polyp form, such as sea anemone and coral, the body is below with the tentacles pointed upwards.